flowxo/flowxo-sdk/README.md

 - Share details of a developer/test account with us, ready to run your tests through (include details in `README.md`).
 - Make sure your service has good unit tests.
 - Include a set of `grunt run` tests that we can `grunt run --replay` to see your methods working well.
 We need to see your methods dealing with a variety of input (both valid and invalid).
 It's best to [get in touch](mailto:support@flowxo.com) with us at this stage so we can explain what you need to do here.
+- Run `grunt preflight` to ensure that your unit tests all pass, code conforms to the specified code conventions, and is 'beautified'.
 - If there's anything else we need to consider when reviewing your service, it should be included in `README.md`.

 To submit, please [email us](mailto:support@flowxo.com) with details of the service you've built and your contact details, and we'll explain what to do next.
 Thanks for supporting Flow XO!